 WHAT TO EAT AND DRINK?

-• Mulled wine or Glüwhein: a warm drink made of red wine and many spices such as cinnamon, star anise and cloves;
+- Glüwhein (Mulled wine): a warm drink made of red wine and many spices such as cinnamon, star anise and cloves.

-• Hot apple cider or Warme applecider: a hot version of apple cider with some spices, a bit like the mulled wine;
+- Warme applecider (Hot apple cider): a hot version of apple cider with some spices, a bit like the mulled wine.

-• Brussels waffles: a light and thin Belgian waffle from Brussels, often served with various toppings like whipped cream or chocolate;
+- Brussels waffles: a light Belgian waffle from Brussels, often served with various toppings like whipped cream or chocolate.

-• Marzipan or Massepijn: a sweet confection made from ground almonds and sugar, shaped into intricate forms, offering a delightful nutty sweetness.
+- Massepijn (Marzipan): A sweet treat made from ground almonds and sugar, crafted into intricate shapes with a rich, nutty flavor.

 Kindly be aware that vendors at wooden food and drink stalls will impose a 2 EUR deposit for their reusable cups, plates, or bowls.
 Remember to return them to reclaim your deposit after use!